top of page

 Mango Tahini Muffins

 The other day I was snacking on some dried mango and wanted to add something to it, and I had some tahini in my cupboard, so I thought I’d try that, and it was surprisingly very tasty together!
 So I added that flavor combination to my list of baking ideas, and after finishing my exam yesterday, I tested out this recipe for vegan mango tahini muffins, and they turned out so tasty!
 It is a mix of tropical and a bit nutty-slash-earthy!
-I shared these with a bunch of my classmates, and they all thought the muffins were really good and would not have thought they were vegan, which means my recipe was a success!
+I shared these with a bunch of my classmates, and they all thought the muffins were really good, which means my recipe was a success!

 Recipe: